kevindo1/react-registration/README.md

 #### Routes

-- Sign in
-- Sign up
+- Only one / which will have both sign in and sign up

 #### SignIn - views